saykeed/nimcpro/README.md

-# nimcpro
+# saykeed.github.io
-making a nimc website
+tryig to host a webpage